pymupdf/PyMuPDF/docs/app4.rst

 <... omitted lines ...>
 RuntimeError: orphaned object: parent is None

 .. note:: Objects outside the above relationship are not included in this mechanism.
-If you e.g. created a table of contents by *toc = doc.getToC()*, and later close or change the document, then this cannot and does not change variable *toc* in any way.
+If you e.g. created a table of contents by *toc = doc.get_toc()*, and later close or change the document, then this cannot and does not change variable *toc* in any way.
 It is your responsibility to refresh such variables as required.

 ------------